-The following unaudited pro forma combined financial information present the combination of the financial information of ION, Connexity and Taboola, adjusted to give effect to the Business Combination and consummation of the Transactions, the completion of the PIPE transactions and the Connexity Acquisition.
+The following unaudited pro forma combined financial information presents the combination of the financial information of ION, Connexity (as defined below) and Taboola, adjusted to give effect to the Business Combination and the Connexity Acquisition.
 The following unaudited pro forma combined financial information has been prepared in accordance with Article 11 of Regulation S-X.

-ION Acquisition Corp.
-1 Ltd. ("ION") was a blank check company formed under the laws of the Cayman Islands.
+ION was a blank check company formed under the laws of the Cayman Islands.
 ION was formed for the purpose of effecting a merger, share exchange, asset acquisition, share purchase, reorganization or similar business combination with one or more businesses or entities.
-As of December 31, 2020, there was \$259 million held in the Trust Account.